akauppi/GroundLevel-firebase-es/DEVS/Firebase libraries.md

 >Note: This table is a "best effort" and we aim to edit it, from time to time, when better real world knowledge of the various libraries is gained.

-Open issues is listed because their number, and the oldest age are indicators of how well the repo is attended by the authors.
-(This author will remove that column if/when Firebase cleans up their act.)

 ||What is it?|When to use?|Open issues|
 |---|---|---|---|
 |**Client side**|